Deploy a multi-zone global control plane

 kuma-cp run

-is the same value for all zone control planes in the same zone.
+where KUMA_MULTIZONE_ZONE_NAMEis the same value for all zone control planes in the same zone.

-is required because the default global control plane’s certificate is self-signed.
+KUMA_MULTIZONE_ZONE_KDS_TLS_SKIP_VERIFYis required because the default global control plane’s certificate is self-signed.

 It’s recommended to use a certificate signed by a trusted CA in production.
 See Secure access across services page for more information.